 We would also recommend checking out Stock Ghyll Force, an impressive 70ft waterfall on the outside of the town or take a cruise on Lake Windermere from Waterhead Pier; there is always something to do in Ambleside!

 Pepper Cottage - 12 minute 🚗, Mountain Cottage - 20 minute 🚗 and The Roost - 15 minute 🚗

 Today the village retains much of this historic charm and offer great amenities for your trip including a number of cafes (including a cat cafe), various delicatessens such as The Honey Pot and Relish and four pubs.
-One of our favourite is the Kings Arms from where you can sit in the square, watch people coming and going over a refreshing pint.
+One of our favourites is the King's Arms from where you can sit in the square, watch people coming and going over a refreshing pint.

 Pepper Cottage - 10 minute 🚗, Mountain Cottage - 📍In Coniston and The Roost - 10 minute 🚗